lzwjava/blog-source/_posts/2024-11-24-associate-degree-en.md

 | Linear Algebra | 47 |
 | Computer Application Technology | 73 |

-## Reasons for Passing Courses
+## Reasons for passing courses
-* Had strong foundational knowledge before the exam, like Introduction to Data Structures and English
+* Already had good understanding before the exam, like Introduction to Data Structures and English
-* Prepared thoroughly in recent months, like Advanced Mathematics and Database Applications
+* Prepared well enough in the past year, like Advanced Mathematics and Database Applications

-## Reasons for Failed Courses
+## Reasons for failed courses
-* Overestimated preparation level - completed fewer practice exercises for failed subjects compared to passed courses
+* Thought that I had already prepared well, but actually hadn't.
+The exercises I did for the failed subjects were apparently fewer than for the passed courses.
-* Did not allocate sufficient time for preparation
+* Did not give enough time to prepare
-* Relied too heavily on passive video watching without active learning
+* Just walked through videos of the subjects pretending to understand

-## Exam Preparation Strategies
+## Exam preparation
-* Maintain a healthy sleep routine and ensure adequate rest
+* Sleep well, maintain a good routine for sleep
-* Verify exam locations in advance, as morning and afternoon sessions may be at different venues
+* Morning and afternoon exams may be in different locations, check the right locations
-* Complete exam registration within deadline periods
+* Register for the exam on time